WebReflection/heresy/README.md

   get is () {}
 }

+// components can be defined both as classes or objects const Generic = {

+  // both name and extends are optional
+  // if defined via define('Name:extends', object)
+  name: 'Generic',
+  extends: 'element', // or div, p, etc

+  // statics are defined on the derived class style(selector) {},
+  observedAttributes: [],

+  // all events supported too
+  oninit() {}
+};

 // define the custom element via class (requires static name and tagName) define(MyButton);

 // or define the custom element via Component:tag define('MyButton:button', MyButton);

-// optionally usable for local components definition const {local} = define;
+// **experimental** optionally usable for local components definition const {local} = define;
 local(MyButton);
 local('MyButton:button', MyButton);